theEmbeddedGeorge/theEmbeddedNewTestament.github.io/Interview/Algorithm/LeetCode_for_embedded_advanced.md

 4. Single Number II                            v
 5. Majority Element                            v
 6. Range bitwise AND                           v
-7. UTF-8 Validation
+7. UTF-8 Validation                            v
 8. Subsets
-9. Majority Element
+9. Majority Element                            v
 10. Maximum Length of a Concatenated String with Unique Characters
 11. Sum of Two Integers
 12. Missing Number
-13. Repeated DNA Sequences
+13. Repeated DNA Sequences                     v
 14. Maximum XOR of Two Numbers in an Array
 15. Counting Bits
 16. Maximum Number of Occurrences of a Substring
+17. Number Complement                          v
+18. Convert a Number to Hexadecimal            v
+19. Power of Four                              v
+20. XOR Operation in an Array                  v
+21. XOR Queries of a Subarray                  v

 ***Array:***
 1. Remove Duplicates from Sorted Array         v